Get started#

 launchctl stop com.saltstack.salt.minion

-and disable the Salt Stack, Inc. login item (System Settings… > General > Login Items).
+Disable the Salt Stack, Inc. login item (System Settings… > General > Login Items)

 Click must be available to Salt’s environment: